dess-mannheim/LLM4ESS-HWS25/grading_rubric.md

 - **Conclusion and Discussion**: Evaluate answers to the question and their reliability.
 Identify limitations and alternative explanations for your results.
 [5]

-Note: Remember to include author contributions in the final report
+Note: Remember to include author contributions in the final report (After the conclusion).

 ## Project Presentations

+All members of a group do not have to present but all members should be prepared to answer questions.

 ### Project Pitches [5 minutes for each team, 5 points]